What is a craniotomy?

 Your recovery process will vary depending upon the type of procedure performed and the type of anesthesia given.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you may be taken to the ICU or your hospital room.

-After staying in the ICU, you will move to a room on a neurosurgical nursing unit in the hospital.
+After staying in the ICU, you will move to a room in the hospital.
 You will remain in the hospital for several more days.

-You may need oxygen for a period of time after surgery.
+You may need oxygen for a period after surgery.
 Generally, the oxygen will be discontinued before you go home.

 You will be taught deep-breathing exercises to help re-expand the lungs and prevent pneumonia.

-Frequent neurological checks will be performed by the nursing and medical staff to test your brain function and to make sure your body systems are functioning properly after your surgery.
-You will be asked to follow a variety of basic commands, such as moving your arms and legs, to assess your brain function.
-Your pupils will be checked with a flash light, and you will be asked questions to assess your orientation (such as your name, the date, and where you are).
+Frequent neurological checks will be done to test your brain function and to make sure your body systems are working properly after surgery.
+To check your brain function, you will be asked to follow a variety of basic commands, such as moving your arms and legs.
+Your pupils will be checked with a flash light, and you will be asked questions to assess your awareness (such as your name, the date, and where you are).
 The strength of your arms and legs will also be tested.

 The head of your bed may be elevated to prevent swelling of your face and head.
 Some swelling is normal.

-You will be encouraged to move around as tolerated while in bed and to get out of bed and walk around, with assistance at first, as your strength improves.
-A physical therapist (PT) may be asked to evaluate your strength, balance, and mobility, and give you suggestions for exercises to do both in the hospital and at home.
+You will be encouraged to move around as you are able while in bed.
+As your strength improves, you will have help to get out of bed and walk around.
+A physical therapist (PT) may evaluate your strength, balance, and mobility, and give you suggestions for exercises to do both in the hospital and at home.

-You will likely have sequential compression devices (SCDs) placed on your legs while you are in bed to prevent blood clot formation.
+You will likely have sequential compression devices (SCDs) placed on your legs while you are in bed to prevent blood clots.
 SCDs have an air compressor that slowly pumps air into and out of fitted sleeves that are placed on the legs.
-They help prevent blood clots from forming by passively compressing the leg veins to keep blood moving.
+They help prevent blood clots by passively compressing the leg veins to keep blood moving.